BillyjeanRequirements/requirementsProject/Business Analysis.md

 3. Train Schedule Process: This process involves managing the train schedule, including adding new trains, updating the schedule, and canceling trains.

 4. Payment Process: This process involves collecting payment from passengers for their seat reservations.
-The payment will be collected securely via the website.
+The payment will be collected securely via the website and app.

 5. Customer Information Process: This process involves managing customer information, including storing customer details, booking history, and payment information.